Ale Kaho

-Brandon "Ale" Kaho (born April 7, 2000) is an American professional football linebacker for the Washington Commanders of the National Football League (NFL).
+Brandon Alefosio Kaho Tu'amoheloa (born April 7, 2000) is an American professional football linebacker for the Washington Commanders of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide and UCLA Bruins, winning a national championship with Alabama in 2020.
 Kaho signed with the Commanders as an undrafted free agent in 2025.

 Early life

 Kaho was born on April 7, 2000, in Reno, Nevada.
-His brother, Vai, also played college football.
 Kaho attended Reno High School where he played football and was named first-team all-league at three positions: running back, defensive end and punter.
 In 2017, he contributed to Reno's team which reached the Northern 4A Regional championship.
+His younger brother, Vai Kaho, also played college football as a linebacker for San Diego State.

 A five-star recruit and the top linebacker in the 2018 recruiting class, he initially signed to play college football for the Washington Huskies, before later departing the team and committing to the Alabama Crimson Tide.